NativeScript/NativeScript/api-reports/NativeScript.api.md

     // (undocumented)
     public effectiveWidth: number;
     public ensureDomNode();
-    // Warning: (ae-forgotten-export) The symbol "FlexGrow" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     flexGrow: FlexGrow;
-    // Warning: (ae-forgotten-export) The symbol "FlexShrink" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     flexShrink: FlexShrink;
-    // Warning: (ae-forgotten-export) The symbol "FlexWrapBefore" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     flexWrapBefore: FlexWrapBefore;
     public getViewById<T extends ViewBase>(id: string): T;